Bareflank/standalone_cxx/README.md

 ## Description

 Standalone C++ is an open source, freestanding implementation of C++ led by Assured Information Security, Inc. (AIS), that leverages Libc++ from the LLVM project.
 This project provides the ability to run C++ from anywhere, even in environments that do not support C++ including UEFI, IoT, Automotive, Embedded Systems, Hypervisor, Unikernels, Windows/Linux kernel modules or any other freestanding environment (where -ffreestanding is enabled).
-The goal of this project is to enable the use of C++ from any environment.
+Unlike a traditional freestanding environment where the C++ APIs are limited to the freestanding specification, this projects provides the ability to standup a full C++ environment when "-ffreestanding" is required.

 ## Dependencies: